 - Select any color you want.
 As soon as the color is selected, you can see that the bullet color changes in the Bullet Style previews (highlighted in red within Figure 6).

 Figure 6: Color of the bullets changed within the Bullets and Numbering dialog box

 - Now, click the OK button to apply the choices you have made to your selected bulleted text.

-- Figure 7 shows the customized bullet size and color of the selected text (compare Figures 1 and 7).
+- Figure 7 shows the changed bullet size and color within the selected text placeholder (compare Figures 1 and 7).